 Harry was an all round great sportsman and under the Marist brothers strict discipline had a rigorous routine of getting up at dawn, swimming laps and training daily.

 He was one of the founding senior students attending the now famous Ashford Marist College, Brisbane Queensland Australia.
 Chronology.
-Amongst Harry’s achievements while at school he competed in the 1940 All Schools Sports carnival held at Valley Baths Brisbane and created record breaking times.
+Amongst Harry’s achievements while at school was competing in the 1940 All Schools Sports carnival held at Valley Baths Brisbane and created record breaking times.

 His father, James Joseph had moved to Brisbane and purchased the grand Clarence Hotel,

 In November 1940, Harry completed his leaving certificate.
 His father advised him that if he wanted to join the Armed Forces during WWII he would be best to sign up with the Surveyor Corp.